SAP/ui5-inspector/README.md

 1. Download zip file from [GitHub as zip](https://github.com/SAP/ui5-inspector/releases/download/v0.9.10/package-0.9.10.zip)
 2. Unpack to a directory
-3. In Chrome open as url: `chrome://extensions/`
+3. In Chrome open as url: `chrome://extensions/`.
+Alternatively, you can access `edge://extensions/` when in Edge.
+The extensions page is also reachable via the browser's menu.
-4. Check “Developer mode” and then click "Load unpacked extension..."
+4. Check “Developer mode” setting and then choose "Load unpacked extension..."
 5. From the newly opened window select the folder to which the zip file was unpacked
-6. Restart Chrome
+6. Restart Chrome or Edge
 7. Open a OpenUI5/SAPUI5 based web application like: [https://openui5.hana.ondemand.com/explored.html](https://openui5.hana.ondemand.com/explored.html)

 ## Local development and use